garbados/twit_listen/README.md

 I use [Heroku's toolbelt](https://toolbelt.heroku.com/), wherein you put your environment variables in `.env`, then run the application with `foreman start`.
 Foreman exports your environment variables within the context of the application's process.
 See [Heroku: Configuration and Config Vars](https://devcenter.heroku.com/articles/config-vars) for more details.

 If not using Foreman, run the app with `node app.js`.

-## Public Use

-The `twit_listen` database, and all its data, are publicly readable at [https://garbados.cloudant.com/twit_listen](https://garbados.cloudant.com/twit_listen).
-You can use the app in this repo to do it yourself, or access the data there.

-## Public Views

-COMING SOON :D